-Prep is crucial: meticulous preparation is a critical aspect of any trek, how and what you prepare determines your attitude and seriousness of the endeavor you are undertaking.
-Food, water, gear, clothes, medications, from collecting all important and necessary things to cleverly packing them requires you to be articulate, intelligent, and have an attitude for attention to detail.
+Prep is crucial: meticulous preparation is a critical aspect of any trek, how and what you prepare determines your attitude and the seriousness of the endeavor you are undertaking.
+Food, water, gear, clothes, and medications, from collecting all important and necessary things to cleverly packing them requires you to be articulate, intelligent, and have an attitude for attention to detail.

-If you begin each day with this attitude and prep for the better or worse, the day would end leaving you inspired and ready with the energy to cope with any kind of challenges.
+If you begin each day with this attitude and prep for the better or worse, the day will end leaving you inspired and ready with the energy to cope with any kind of challenges.

-Awareness: all your senses need to be active while trekking, there is no scope for distraction, each step needs to be taken with complete focus.
+Awareness: all your senses need to be active while trekking, there is no scope for distraction, and each step needs to be taken with complete focus.
 Conscious observation on the trail and paying attention to precious details can teach us how we look at the world around us.

-Art of Listening: Your team lead will give out precious information about the conditions of the trail, techniques, navigation, direction.
+Art of Listening: Your team lead will give out precious information about the conditions of the trail, techniques, navigation, and direction.
 Pay attention by listening not hearing.
 You must soak in every drop of the information being given as it would be a lifesaver when going gets tough.
-Villagers, shepherds, local people, monks on the way in the Himalayas can provide you with life stories and lessons, experiences that can define life-changing moments.
+Villagers, shepherds, local people, and monks on the way in the Himalayas can provide you with life stories and lessons, experiences that can define life-changing moments.

 What we learn by listening to knowledge banks around us can help us solve problems in life by accessing that memory and applying that critical knowledge when the need arises.